PopicLab/insilicoSV/docs/use_cases.md

 ```
 chr21   18870078    DEL N   DEL 100 PASS    END=18876908;SVTYPE=DEL;SVLEN=6831;OVLP=L1HS;VSET=0;IN_PLACE=in_place;GRAMMAR=A>;SOURCE_LETTER=A  GT  0/1
 ```

+#### Simulating Chromosome Arm-Level SVs
+You can use overlapping constraints to simulate SVs affecting an entire chromosome arm.
+This is particularly useful for modeling large-scale genetic events like whole-arm deletions or duplications.

+For this purpose, you need a BED file that defines the precise start and end coordinates for each chromosome arm.
+Then, you can apply the overlap_mode `exact` to the variant sets of your choice to enforce the resulting SVs to completely span a chromosome arm.

 ### Example 6 - Interchromosomal Dispersions and Interchromosomal Periods
 You can use the `interchromosomal` and `interchromosomal_period` flags to control how an SV is dispersed across chromosomes.